ACTL4001-T1-2022/github-showcase-page-football-analytics/README.md

         Table 2.2

-Using the spot rates provided and assumption (1), the Net Present Value (NPV) was calculated (Appendix A2).
-Results shown below for:
+Using the spot rates provided and assumption (1), the results of the calculated NPV is shown below:

 TOTAL NET PRESENT VALUES (∂Millions)

 ||SALARY |1,953.8 |